yguo56/DataScience-SpaceX/README.md

 # SpaceX-Data-API
-Request to the SpaceX API
-Clean the requested data
+Request to the SpaceX API and Clean the requested data